China orders mass testing in Wuhan as COVID outbreak spreads

 Wuhan, a provincial capital of 11 million people in central China, is the latest city to undergo city-wide testing.
 Three cases were confirmed there on Monday, its first non-imported cases in more than a year.

-They were among 90 new cases confirmed nationwide the previous day, the National Health Commission said Tuesday.
-Of those, 61 were locally spread ones and 29 among people who had recently arrived from abroad.
+They were among 90 new cases confirmed nationwide the previous day, the National Health Commission said yesterday.
+Of those, 61 were locally spread and 29 were among people who had recently arrived from abroad.

 Five other provinces and the cities of Beijing and Shanghai reported new local cases in the single digits.
 In Shanghai, the nation's largest city, a driver working at one of its two main airports tested positive.
 Beijing has reported a total of five cases in recent days.